Toronto Stock Exchange: TMX Group era

 In 2001, the Toronto Stock Exchange acquired the Canadian Venture Exchange, which was renamed the TSX Venture Exchange in 2002; this resulted in the creation of a parent to the TSX, the TSX Group.
 This ended 123 years of the usage of TSE as a Canadian stock exchange.
 On May 11, 2007, the S&P/TSX Composite, the main index of the Toronto Stock Exchange, traded above the 14,000 point level for the first time ever.
 On December 17, 2008, for the first time, the TSX was closed for a full trading day due to a technical glitch.

 TMX offices at Exchange Tower.
 In 2001, the TSX Group was formed following TSE's acquisition of Canadian Venture Exchange.

-On February 9, 2011, the London Stock Exchange announced that it had agreed to merge with the TMX Group, Toronto Stock Exchange's parent, hoping to create a combined entity with a market capitalization of $5.9 trillion (£3.7 trillion).
+On February 9, 2011, the London Stock Exchange announced that it had agreed to merge with the TMX Group, the Toronto Stock Exchange's parent, hoping to create a combined entity with a market capitalization of $5.9 trillion (£3.7 trillion).
 Xavier Rolet, who is CEO of the LSE Group, would have headed the new enlarged company, while TMX Chief Executive Thomas Kloet would become the new firm president.
 Based on data from December 30, 2010 the new stock exchange would have been the second largest in the world with a market cap 48% greater than the Nasdaq.
 Eight of the 15 board members of the combined entity were to be appointed by LSE, 7/15 by TMX.
 The provisional name for the combined group would be LTMX Group plc.
 About two weeks after Maple Group launched a competing bid the LSEG-TMX deal was terminated after failing to receive the minimum 67% voter approval from shareholders of TMX Group.
 The rejection came amidst new concerns raised by Bank of Canada governor Mark Carney regarding foreign control of clearing systems and opposition to the deal by Ontario's finance minister.
 On June 13, 2011, a rival and hostile bid from the Canadian-based Maple Group took place.
 The bid was for up to CAD$3.7 billion in cash and shares, in the hope of preventing a takeover of TMX by the LSEG Group.
 The group included leading Canadian banks and financial institutions.
 In March 2015, a competing exchange, Aequitas Neo, opened for trading, listing 45 issues that were only listed on the TSX.
 The new exchange aimed to focus on fairness, particularly in relation to what it referred to as "predatory high-frequency trading practices".
 The exchange planned to list additional TSX-listed securities.
-On May 27, 2014, TMX Group officially opened financial operations in Canada, the United States, the United Kingdom and Australia under the name TSX Financial..
+On May 27, 2014, TMX Group officially opened financial operations in Canada, the United States, the United Kingdom and Australia under the name TSX Financial.